Religion, Conflict & Peacebuilding

 Kroc faculty primarily working in this area include:

-Scott Appleby, professor of history; Marilyn Keough Dean, Keough School of Global Affairs
+Scott Appleby, Marilyn Keough Dean, Keough School of Global Affairs; professor of history

-Emmanuel Katongole, associate professor of theology and peace studies
+Emmanuel Katongole, professor of theology and peace studies

 Rashied Omar, research scholar of Islamic studies and peacebuilding

-Atalia Omer, assistant professor of religion, conflict, and peace studies
+Atalia Omer, professor of religion, conflict, and peace studies

-Jason Springs, assistant professor of religion, ethics, and peace studies
+Jason Springs, professor of religion, ethics, and peace studies